polowis/blog/_posts/2020-04-16-knowing-solid-helps-you-become-a-better-developer.md

 ### Dependency inversion

 <div style="background-color:lightgreen;">
-<i>High level modules should not depend upon low level modules.
-Both should depend upon abstraction</i>
+<i style="font-size: 20px;">High level modules should not depend upon low level modules.
+Both should depend upon abstraction</i> <br>
-<i>Abstractions should not depend upon details.
+<i style="font-size: 20px;">Abstractions should not depend upon details.
 Details should depend upon abstractions </i>
 </div>

 This principle is quite important, often can be solved by using **dependency injection**.
 Dependency injection technique is injecting dependency of a class through constructor.